mozilla/popcorn_maker/README.md

 Add a host alias
 ================

-This is done so ou can access the application via: http://local.mozillapopcorn.org
+This is done so you can access the application via: http://local.mozillapopcorn.org and perform the browserid assertion.

-Add to /etc/hosts in your local machine:
+If you are on OSX or *NIX add an alias by running the following command in your local machine:

-    33.33.33.11 local.mozillapopcorn.org
+    echo "33.33.33.11 local.mozillapopcorn.org" | sudo tee -a /etc/hosts

+Or if you prefer a GUI try http://code.google.com/p/gmask/

 Now the application should be available at:

     http://local.mozillapopcorn.org

 Runing the test suite
 =====================